ryumiyax/TaikoArcadeLoader/README.md

                             # | rate <= 0: default 1280x720
                             # | rate >  0: current resolution * rate

 [audio]
-wasapi_shared = false       # Wasapi shared mode, allows you to have multiple audio sources at once at a cost of having higher latency. asio = false                # Use asio audio mode asio_driver = "ASIO4ALL v2" # Asio driver name
+real = true                 # Reduce audio latency when you are using "High Definition Audio" driver wasapi_shared = true        # Wasapi shared mode, allows you to have multiple audio sources at once at a cost of having higher latency. asio = false                # Use asio audio mode asio_driver = "ASIO4ALL v2" # Asio driver name
                             # | If you're not using asio4all, open up regedit then navigate to HKEY_LOCAL_MACHINE\SOFTWARE\ASIO for your driver's name.
                             # | It is case sensitive.

 [qr]
 image_path = ""             # Path to the image of the QR Code you want to use

-[qr.data]                   # qr data used for other events (ex. gaiden, custom folder) serial = ""                 # qr serial type = 0                    # qr type
+[qr.data]                   # QR data used for other events (ex. gaiden, custom folder) serial = ""                 # QR serial type = 0                    # QR type
                             # | 0: default (serial only)
                             # | 5: custom folder
 song_no = []                # Song noes used for custom folder

 [controller]
 wait_period = 0             # Input interval (if using taiko drum controller, should be set to 0)
-analog_input = false        # Use analog input (you need a compatible controller, this allows playing small and big notes like on arcade cabinets)
+analog_input = false        # Use analog input (you need a compatible controller, this allows playing small and big notes like on arcade cabinets) global_keyboard = false     # Accept keyboard input even if Taiko.exe is not foreground

 [keyboard]
-auto_ime = false            # Automatically change to english ime mode upon game startup jp_layout = false           # Use jp layout scan code (if using jp layout keyboard, must be set to true)
+auto_ime = true             # Automatically change to english ime mode upon game startup jp_layout = false           # Use jp layout scan code (if using jp layout keyboard, must be set to true)

 [layeredfs]
 enabled = false             # Replace assets from the game using a layered file system.
                             # | For example if you want to edit the wordlist, add your edited version like so:
                             # | .\Data_mods\x64\datatable\wordlist.json
                             # | You can provide both unencrypted and encrypted files.

 [logging]
 log_level = "INFO"          # Log level, Can be either "NONE", "ERROR", "WARN", "INFO", "DEBUG" and "HOOKS"